 Global education is a priority for Columbia University and its network of Global Centers.
 Since its foundation, the Santiago Center has developed and facilitated various academic and professional training programs for Columbia students in collaboration with local partners.

-These education programs cover a variety of subjects and benefit mostly graduate and PhD Columbia students.
-Among them, are the academic exchanges between students of astrophysics of Columbia University and Universidad Católica, and between graduate students of the Aging Center at Mailman School of Public Health and Universidad Diego Portales.
+These programs cover a variety of subjects and benefit mostly Columbia graduate and PhD students, although since 2017 several undergraduates have undertaken fieldwork in Chile through study abroad programs.
+These activities include academic exchanges between astrophysics students at Columbia University and Universidad Católica and between graduate students of the Aging Center of the Mailman School of Public Health and Universidad Mayor.

 There are no events to show with the selected date.

 There are no events to show.See current events